sedwards/PPFA-Demo/README.md

  - I am just throwing the files in to the containers on docker build, it would be better to mount the volumes

+ - Logically, it would be better to provision django, then nginx, then haproxy to follow the flow from backend to front-end but I'm committed now.
+Should re-order this later and switch the IPs around

  - I couldn't remember the terraform syntax for passing in variabes Step 1 above should really be removed/replaced in a future iteration